 How to prepare for a healthy pregnancy after age 35

-Remember, most women over age 35 have healthy pregnancies.
+Remember, most people over age 35 have healthy pregnancies.
 But to increase your chances of getting pregnant and minimize risks for both you and your baby once you do, here are some tips:

 Make a preconception appointment